Projects running like clockwork — the dream of every project manager.

-But, as you’re probably well aware, projects don’t always go according to plan.
+But, as you’re probably well aware, projects don’t always go according to dream, sorry, plan.

-Every now and then, your best-laid project plans are swayed by situations that require immediate action.
-Such situations are known as ad hoc projects and ad hoc requests.
+Even your best-laid project plans can turn into a nightmare when swayed by situations that require immediate attention — more commonly known as ad hoc projects and/or ad hoc requests.

 Read on to learn more about them and find tips and tools that can help you stay on track.